 With the expiry of Energex's transitional approach from 1 July 2015, capital contributions are excluded from the RAB.
 As a result, capital contributions have been excluded from capex in the input sheet of the RAB RFM and the variable DRAB13 is reported as nil.

-- 4) Using the input amounts in step 2) the RFM calculates the following for each asset category for regulatory year 20162: - a.
-Nominal Opening Regulated Asset Base (equals 2015 closing Regulated Asset Base)
+- 3) Using the input values in step 2) above, the RFM calculates the following for each asset category for regulatory year 20171: - a.
+Nominal Opening Regulated Asset Base (equals 2016 closing Regulated Asset Base)

 These values are all nominal.